 Anthurium papillilaminum, a Panama wild plant, is prized for its signature olive green leaves, requiring a tropical environment to thrive.

-Read on to find detailed information about Papillilaminum and how to best care for it.
+Read on to find detailed information about Anthurium papillilaminum care and growing conditions.

 Table of Contents Show